Applying for Academic Credit

 Applying for Credit through USP

 Requests for USP 490 credits should be made on your initial USP application.
-Once your application has been approved, our office will generate the forms to add the credits to your schedule.
+Once your application has been approved, our office will contact you to confirm your enrollment and begin generating the forms to add the credits to your schedule.
 The forms will require signatures from both you and your mentor.
 Once all signatures are collected, USP will submit the forms to the Registrar’s Office for processing.

 Once forms are submitted for processing, students should monitor their course schedules to make sure all credits post correctly.
 Students should notify the USP office of any discrepancies as soon as possible.